ppy/osu-stream/MAPPING.md

 **Making a hold circle:**
 Make a short slider with more than 4 repeats.
 To force a hold circle, add a Finish sound to the slider.

-## Breaks

-There are no breaks in osu!stream (for whatever reason).
-Avoid making sections without hitobjects for 4 seconds, and instead make a cooldown section in your map.

 ## Difficulty switches